What is the SCERTS Model?

-The SCERTS® Model isn’t available in Australia.
-But it might be offered as part of a service within Australia or in a modified form – for example, within an early learning centre or autism-specific setting.
+The SCERTS Model isn’t available in Australia.
+But it might be offered as part of a service within Australia or in a modified form – for example, within an early learning centre or autism-specific service.

 Who is the SCERTS Model for?

 What is the SCERTS Model used for?

-The SCERTS® Model is used to teach autistic children how to regulate their emotions and communicate with others.
+The SCERTS Model is used to help autistic children learn how to regulate their emotions and communicate with others.